 Next wave: Take it a step further and reinvent the boring flip calendar—design a three-dimensional pop-up calendar!

-You may think that Millennials—who will make up the majority of the workplace in 2016—prefer new channels like Instagram.
+You may think that Millennials—who will make up the majority of the workplace—prefer new channels like Instagram.
 But 80% of Millennials actually prefer face-to-face communication over phone calls, email and texting.
 (Other generations do, too.)

 Apply it: When communicating big change, bring employees together so they can hear leaders talk about the issue and have the opportunity to ask questions.
 Ask yourself, “Should this be emailed or does it require a face-to-face experience?”